Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - Jokic's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Allowing 109.8 points per game, the Heat are the second-ranked team in the league on defense.
+- The Heat give up 109.8 points per contest, second-ranked in the NBA.

-- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.
+- On the boards, the Heat are sixth in the league, giving up 41.9 rebounds per contest.

-- In terms of assists, the Heat are 14th in the NBA, giving up 25.6 per game.
+- The Heat are the 28th-ranked team in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

-- Looking at 3-pointers, the Heat are 28th in the NBA, conceding 13.1 makes per contest.

 Nikola Jokic vs. the Heat